 All year round we should try and get outside more and enjoy the real world, but during the spring and summer months, it becomes a genuine need for our bodies.
 It doesn’t count sitting inside by a sunny window – your body can’t make vitamin D in this scenario because ultraviolet B (UVB) rays (the ones your body needs to make vitamin D) can’t get through the glass!

-So now the days are longer, there’s more time to fit in a walk, play some tennis outside, or football… anything to get your skin exposed to some sunlight.
+So now the days are longer, there’s more time to fit in a walk, jog or cycle… anything to get your skin exposed to some sunlight.
 The best thing is, this ticks both exercise and getting some vitamin D off your list in one go!
 This will not only help your body in an immediate sense, but also produce an essential vitamin, and create some lasting benefits to your mental health.